Skip to main content

 By Negin Amini, World Vision Youth Advocate

-An estimated 160 million children are involved with child labour
+160 million children are involved with child labour

 .
 Within that, about 79 million child labourers work in dirty, dangerous and degrading jobs.
 Most of these children are between 5 and 11 years of age.
 There were many laws passed against such dangerous forms of child labour in countries like the UK, Germany, Netherlands, Australia, and France.
 Although global governments and economies have improved their efforts in tackling child labour and its long-lasting negative effects on children, there is still much to be done.